belzecue/copy_and_paste/README.md

 Remark:
-Tested for Qlik Sense Feb 2019 in Chrome 72.
+Tested for Qlik Sense Feb 2019 in Chrome 72+, Firefox 64+, Edge 42+.
 Highly experimental, because selected (mouseover) values are identified by classes / ids in the DOM, which might change in future versions of Qlik.